flux-framework/flux-docs/faqs.rst

 of allocated resources, depending on what you want to do.

-If you simply want to oversubscribe tasks to resources, you can use the :core:man1:`flux-mini` per-resource options instead of the more common per-task options.
+If you simply want to oversubscribe tasks to resources, you can use the per-resource options of the job submission commands instead of the more common per-task options.
 For example, to launch 100 tasks per node across 2 nodes:

 .. code-block:: console

-  $ flux mini run --tasks-per-node=100 -N2 COMMAND
+  $ flux run --tasks-per-node=100 -N2 COMMAND

-The per-resource options were added to ``flux-mini`` in flux-core 0.43.0.
+The per-resource options were added in flux-core 0.43.0.
 In earlier versions, the same effect can be achieved by setting the ``per-resource.`` job shell options directly:

 .. code-block:: console

- $ flux mini run -o per-resource.type=node -o per-resource.count=100 -N2 COMMAND
+ $ flux run -o per-resource.type=node -o per-resource.count=100 -N2 COMMAND

 Another method to more generally oversubscribe resources is to launch multiple Flux brokers per node.
 This can be done locally for testing, e.g.